nielswitte/OpenSim-CMS/README.md

 In addition it is recommended to use MySQL as a database server for OpenSim.
 See http://opensimulator.org/wiki/Database_Settings#MySQL_Walkthrough for instructions on how to set things up.

+## Assets
+`Presenter.lsl` allows you to show presentations in the virtual environment `osurl.reg` registers the `opensim://` protocol to match the Singularity Viewer.
+Edit the path to the viewer to match the location of your installation/
+`osurl.bat` needs to be placed in the same directory as the Singularity Viewer to pass the parameters of the URL to the viewer.

 @todo will be extended later